JulienGasparLopes/Sheltercraft/README.md

 #### Miscellaneous

-- Blocks orientation : allow to place PotteryKiln and DryingRack in different orientations
 - Add mod configuration
 - Fix all sounds and animations
 - Remove experimental feature warning or use a different world generation